Aman20032002/Microsoft-Power-BI/README.md

-# Microsoft-Power-BI
+# Power BI Trainings
-This is my Power BI project for Data Analysis
+This is my Power BI trainings for Data Analysis